Emergency Dentistry – Fort Worth, TX

 It’s difficult to be prepared for a dental emergency, and if you’re not, it’s hard to make a sound decision on handling it in order to prevent additional damage from occurring.
-No matter what, it’s always important to contact our office first so we can provide you with necessary guidance.
-Otherwise, we’ve also included some helpful tips below, while you’re on your way to our practice.
+No matter what, it’s always important to contact our dental office first so we can provide you with necessary guidance.
+Otherwise, we’ve also included some helpful tips below, while you’re on your way to our dental office.

 Severe toothaches that keep you up at night and prevent you from focusing on your work are usually a sign of an infection hidden inside of your tooth.
 To help with the discomfort, you can take over-the-counter pain relievers, such as ibuprofen, as directed on the package.

 Although a damaged tooth may not cause you immediate pain, it’s important to address the issue as soon as it occurs, in order to prevent an infection from developing.
 If the broken off area of your tooth has created a sharp edge, you can place a piece of orthodontic wax or sugar-free gum over it to protect your oral tissues.

 If a permanent tooth has fallen or been knocked out, retrieve it from the ground, being sure to only handle it by the biting surface.
 Gently rinse it under cool, running water, and place it in a sealable container of milk or saltwater to keep it viable.
 Within an hour, be sure to get to our dental office.
 This will increase our chances of successfully replanting it.

 If you’re able to find your restoration, you can rinse it off and temporarily reattach it with a piece of sugar-free gum or denture adhesive.
 Keep in mind that this is not a lasting solution, and it’s still important to visit our dental office so we can repair or replace your filling or crown.

 Although dental emergencies can’t always be completely avoided, here are some protective measures you can take to reduce your risk: